QiushiWu/qiushiwu.github.io/README.md

 ## Qiushi Wu

-##### Ph.D. student
-Department of Computer Science & Engineering University of Minnesota
+<strong> Ph.D. student </strong> in the Department of Computer Science & Engineering, the University of Minnesota

 <strong>Email:</strong>
 wu000273 at umn.edu